corecode/spdif-loop/README.md

 your PC to your 5.1 (analog) stereo.
 Like a digital receiver/decoder, just in software.

+FFMPEG is licenced under the GNU Lesser General Public License version 2.1 and so is this piece of software.

 Requirements
 ------------
 - libasound2-dev
 - libao-dev
 - cmake
-- ffmpeg from Source https://www.ffmpeg.org/download.html (tested with 2.6.2)
+- ffmpeg from Source https://www.ffmpeg.org/download.html (tested with 4.3.1)

 Build ffmpeg shared library with a minimal set for alsa and AC3 support
 -----